RogueViolation/RogueViolation/README.md

 Always open to new possibilities be it something new or already experienced.

-I also have experience working with ASP.NET Core, .NET Framework+Core, API based communication, Azure DevOps, Git (duh), OpenShift.
+I also have experience working with ASP.NET Core, .NET Framework+Core, PL/SQL, API based communication, Azure DevOps, Git (duh), OpenShift.

-Some experience with Windows Server Platform, Docker.
+Some experience with Windows Server Platform, Docker, Google Cloud Platform.

 Development tools
 * VSCode